awsdocs/aws-amplify-console-user-guide/doc_source/to-add-a-custom-domain-managed-by-godaddy.md

    1. For **Points to**, look at your DNS records in the Amplify Console and then enter the value\.
 If the Amplify Console displays the domain for your app as **xxxxxxxxxxxxxx\.cloudfront\.net**, enter **xxxxxxxxxxxxxx\.cloudfront\.net** for **Points to**\.
 ![\[Screenshot of the section for creating a CNAME record on the GoDaddy website.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-godaddy-2Update.png)

 1. Create the second CNAME record to point to the AWS Certificate Manager \(ACM\) validation server\.
-A single validated ACM generates an SSL certificate for your domain\.
+A single validated ACM generates an SSL/TLS certificate for your domain\.

    1. For **Host**, enter the subdomain\.